Ableytner/GTNH-server/README.md

 * stop and remove the container (`docker compose down`)
 * open the folder server/docker-backups and move the newest backup file somewhere save, in case something goes wrong during the upgrade
 * open the folder server/docker-backups and remove all files (`rm ./server/docker-backups/*`)
-* change compose file to daily releases by setting the image to ghcr.io/ableytner/gtnh-server:daily
+* change your docker-compose.yml file to daily releases by setting the image to ghcr.io/ableytner/gtnh-server:daily
 * pull and start with the new version (`docker compose pull && docker compose up`)

 ## Credits

-Many thanks to [Geoff Bourne](https://github.com/itzg) for creating the docker-minecraft-server image, which this project is based on!
+Many thanks to [Geoff Bourne](https://github.com/itzg) for creating the [docker-minecraft-server](https://github.com/itzg/docker-minecraft-server) image, which this project is based on!

+Many thanks to [David Lindström](https://github.com/dvdmandt) for forking and maintaining the [GTNH-Web-Map](https://github.com/GTNewHorizons/GTNH-Web-Map) mod, which is used as an optional web map.

 ### TO-DO